ivmai/bdwgc/doc/scale.md

 free lists are refilled using `GC_malloc_many`.

-An important side effect of this flag is to replace the default spin-then-sleep lock to be replace by a spin-then-queue based implementation.
+An important side effect of this flag is to replace the default spin-then-sleep lock to be replaced by a spin-then-queue based implementation.
 This _reduces performance_ for the standard allocation functions, though it usually improves performance when thread-local allocation is used heavily, and thus the number of short-duration lock acquisitions is greatly reduced.